Shamaoke/Noot-Compiler/README.md

 The generated dot files can be opened with [Graphviz](http://www.graphviz.org/).

 ## Credits ##

 TAM was developed by David A Watt & Deryck F Brown as educational tool for their book [Programming Language Processors in Java](http://www.dcs.gla.ac.uk/~daw/books/PLPJ/).

 The TAM Assembler was developed by Matthijs Bomhoff from the University of Twente.

+## Lisence ##

+This source is subject to the BSD License.
+Please see the LICENSE file for more information.
+All other rights reserved.

+THIS CODE AND INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.

+Copyright (c) 2013 Thijs Scheepers.